rug-student/MRS/backend/README.md

 ## Additional information

 ### Mailing
 This application has the capability to automatically send emails to reporters who choose to receive so.
 To enable this a mailing host is required.
-To enable mailing please set `MAILING_ENABLED=true` in the `.env` file, also set the correct values in `MAIL_HOST`, `MAIL_PORT`,`MAIL_USERNAME`, `MAIL_PASSWORD` corresponding to those of your host.
+To enable mailing please set the correct values in the `.env` file for `MAIL_HOST`, `MAIL_PORT`,`MAIL_USERNAME` and `MAIL_PASSWORD` corresponding to those of your host.